ApsaraDB/PolarDB-Hands-On/PolarDB-M/Website/website.md

 3. You will need a public cluster endpoint to access PolarDB.
 In Cluster Endpoints block, click Apply to apply for a public endpoint.
 ![apply for public endpoint](apply.png)
-4. Select Accounts on the left, and click Create Account to create a new account for website to use
+4. Select Accounts on the left, and click Create Account to create a new standard account for website to use
-5. Select Databases on the left, and click Create Database to create a database fot the website and authorize user to read and write.
+5. Select Databases on the left, and click Create Database to create a database for the website and authorize user to read and write.
 6. In order to connect to Polar, whitelist incomming IP address.
 Select Whitelists on the left, and add IP whitelist or modify the existing default whitelist to allow the web host to access the database
 ![left column](left.png)